HandsomeOne/Nonogram/README.md

 - `rowHints`: a two-dimensional array, consisting of the hints of each row as an array.
 - `colHints`: a two-dimensional array, consisting of the hints of each column as an array.
-- `canvas`: a canvas element, or `id` of the canvas to print the nonogram on.
+- *optional* `canvas`: a canvas element, or `id` of the canvas to print the nonogram on.
+If not given, a new canvas element will be created and assigned to `this.canvas` so you can put it to the document later.
 - *optional* `config`: an object, see [§ Configuration Items](#configuration-items).

 #### `#solve()`